Client Terms and Conditions

 Thank you for reading and visiting our website.

-Flying Colours Finance Limited is authorised and regulated by the Financial Conduct Authority (FCA) and this privacy notice explains how we use any personal information we collect about you.
+Flying Colours Advice Limited is authorised and regulated by the Financial Conduct Authority (FCA) and this privacy notice explains how we use any personal information we collect about you.
 Flying Colours Finance Limited is also registered with the Information Commissioners Office (ICO) as a Data Controller.
 Our ICO reference number is ZA113682.

 We take data security seriously and will always hold your information securely.
 We use encryption to protect all site visitors’ data and have robust internal processes to safeguard your data.